Saibius/docs/README.md

 - **Smart IP Detection**: Automatically displays both localhost and LAN access URLs
 - **Cross-platform**: Linux, macOS, Windows

-Saibius has been tested on Windows and macOS, with primary compatibility and performance testing focused on Linux x86-x64 distributions, including Ubuntu LTS (20.04–24.04), Debian, AlmaLinux 8, SUSE Linux Enterprise 15, Fedora, Arch Linux, Kali Linux (Rolling), and Alpine Linux.
+Saibius has been tested on Windows(Windows 11, 10) and macOS, with primary compatibility and performance testing focused on Linux x86-x64 distributions, including Ubuntu LTS (20.04–24.04), Debian, AlmaLinux 8, SUSE Linux Enterprise 15, Fedora, Arch Linux, Kali Linux (Rolling), and Alpine Linux.
 It has also been tested on Debian ARM (Raspberry Pi).

 ## Quick Start